 So are Turkish and Hungarian related?

 The answer is no. The two languages share some vocabulary, and they happen to have some typological similarities.
-It’s interesting that both languages are agglutinative, have vowel harmonies, and no genders, but the common consensus seems to be that this is simply a coincidence.
+It’s interesting that both languages are agglutinative, have vowel harmonies, and have no genders, but the common consensus seems to be that this is simply a coincidence.

 So until the greater Ural-Altaic language family is proved and confirmed, (which seems unlikely), we’ll just have to accept that Turkish and Hungarian are two completely unrelated languages!